Katherine Deves: Post-2022

 On 17 April 2023, Deves announced that she would be nominating to fill the Senate vacancy left by Jim Molan.
 If successful, she stated that she would oppose the Indigenous Voice to Parliament.
 Deves pulled out of the contest on 23 April, to focus on her legal defence for women-only social media platform Giggle for Girls founded by Sall Grover.
 In December 2022, Giggle was being sued by a transgender woman, Roxanne Tickle, after she was classified as a man and banned from the app.
 In June 2023, an application made by Deves to dismiss the case was rejected.
 In the same month, Deves spoke at an anti-transgender event at Parliament House, Sydney, which included Victorian MLC Moira Deeming, and New South Wales MLCs John Ruddick, Tania Mihailuk, and Greg Donnelly.

 In August 2023, Deves confirmed she was considering running for Warringah again at the 2025 Australian federal election.
 However the preselection ultimately went to Jaimee Rogers.

 In August 2024, Tickle v Giggle concluded, with the federal court ruling against Grover, ordering her to pay damages to Roxanne Tickle.
 The judgment also stated that Grover's legal case, which Deves had contributed to, had been presented in a "disjointed and somewhat incoherent way".

 Other political views

 Deves is a monarchist.
 The Australian Monarchist League received controversy when it announced Deves would be speaking at their annual conference.
 When preselected for Warringah in 2022, she said she would focus on local issues, particularly cost of living and small businesses.
 Deves opposed "draconian" COVID-19 policies implemented by the New South Wales Liberal Party, and called for the Prime Minister to "sort out the vaccine rollout".
 Deves is against pornography, calling it "a corrupting influence", and is against pushes to ban gay conversion therapy, critical of a Victorian bill to ban the practice.
-She is a climate denier, stating on Twitter she believed climate change was a scam.